Subscribe to updates

 Pride in Place Impact Fund

-The Cabinet will also consider the allocation of the £1.5 million Pride in Place Impact Fund.
+The Cabinet was also scheduled to consider the allocation of £1.5 million from the Pride in Place Impact Fund.
 This fund, separate from the main Pride in Place programme, is intended to support quick, practical enhancements that boost local community pride, wellbeing, and identity.
-The report outlines a proposed funding model that prioritises investment into three key themes: Community Spaces, Public Spaces, and High Street and Town Centre Revitalisation.
-The fund will be distributed through grants, with allocations for Pride in Place Impact Grants
+The funding is to be committed by March 2027.
+The report proposed a funding model that prioritises investment into three key themes: Community Spaces, Public Spaces, and High Street and Town Centre Revitalisation.
+A total of £750,000 was earmarked for Impact Grants, split into small grants (£5,000–£25,000) and large grants (£25,000–£75,000), to be accessed through an open call for projects.
+A further £700,000 was designated for Borough High Streets and Town Centre Revitalisation, with a £50,000 contingency fund.
+The report noted that a cohort of students from Boston College would be undertaking an audit of the town centre to identify areas for improvement.

 Local Government Association Annual Conference